-United Projects for Aviation Services Company's KSCP ("UPAC" or "Company") Board of Directors is comprised of five members, all of whom have been elected in line with the applicable provisions of the Company's Memorandum of Association and the Articles of Association of the company.
-They hold the relevant educational qualifications and professional experience to carry out their responsibilities dutifully and professionally, in addition to being well versed with the relevant corporate laws and regulations.
-The formation of the relevant Board Committees ensures that the composition of each Committee accurately reflects the experience and educational qualifications of each member matched to the allocated tasks and responsibilities of each Committee.
+UPAC's Board of Directors is comprised of five members, all of whom hold the relevant educational qualifications and professional experience to carry out their responsibilities dutifully and professionally.
+All members have been elected to the Board in line with the applicable provisions of the Company's Memorandum of Association and the Articles of Association of the company.
+They are all well versed with the relevant corporate laws and regulations.
+Furthermore, the formation of the relevant Board Committees ensures that the composition of each Committee accurately reflects the experience and educational qualifications of each member matched to the allocated tasks and responsibilities of each Committee.